SpaghetMeNot/uvfactory/docs/index.md

 - **Align**.
 Align UVs to face a desired orientation.
 - **Copy**.
 Copy UVs from one map to another.

 ### :material-factory: Create your own "UV Factory"

-Chain together the tools as modifiers or nodes to create your own complex custom UV pipelines.
-There are extra tools included for managing UV seams and sharp edges.
+Chain together modifiers/nodes to create your own complex UV pipeline.

+- Create and manage multiple UV maps.
+- Use different operations on different selections/materials.
+- Expertly manage seams and sharp edges on your meshes.

 ----